 A useful info-graphic explaining psychosis, from Headspace in Australia

-Psychosis is a set of psychological symptoms which have an impact on the way a person understands their reality, such as seeing, hearing or believing things that others don’t.
+Psychosis impacts on the way a person understands their reality, such as seeing, hearing or believing things that others don’t.
 When people experience these symptoms, mental health professionals say they are having a psychotic episode.
-Psychotic episodes can vary in length: they can last for a few days; they can continue indefinitely until they are treated or they can come and go.
+Psychotic episodes can vary in length, they can last for a few days, can continue indefinitely until they are treated or they can come and go.

 There is no one cause of psychosis.
-It can be a symptom of a serious mental health problem such as bipolar, schizophrenia, personality disorder or severe depression, it can also be triggered by using recreational drugs, a side effect of some prescription medications, or from experiencing trauma, abuse, extreme stress or lack of sleep.
-Sometimes psychosis runs in families and is thought to have genetic link.
+It can be a symptom of a serious mental health problems such as biploar disorder, schizophrenia, personality disorder or severe depression.
+It can also be triggered by using recreational drugs, a side effect of some prescription medications, or from experiencing trauma, abuse, extreme stress or lack of sleep.
+Sometimes psychosis runs in families and is thought to have a genetic link.